Spring 2026 John Jay College

 • Quizzes, labs, and participation tasks: You must submit these on time.
 They cannot be made up because feedback is required before the next module starts.

 • Projects and major assignments: You may submit work up to 3 days late only if you contact me before the due date.
 Late submissions may receive up to a 20% deduction.
-You will need to email me for approval, as all submission portals will close automatically after the due date.
+You will need to email me for approval.

 • Midterm and final exams: You must complete these on the scheduled dates unless you have a documented emergency.